 Baruch Lev is the author of The End Of Accounting and the Path Forward for Investors and Managers.
 He is the Philip Bardes Professor of Accounting and Finance at NYU’s Stern School of Business.
 Follow his Lev End of Accounting Blog, an ongoing discussion on the book and related issues.

-Read Gavekal Capital’s white paper on the academic foundations of our investment process, which includes a study of Dr. Lev’s findings here: The Knowledge Effect –Excess Returns of Highly Innovative Companies.
+Read our white paper on the academic foundations of our investment process, including a study of Dr. Lev’s findings here: The Knowledge Effect –Excess Returns of Highly Innovative Companies.